Jencheng1/fetch.ai-hackathon/README.md

 **What it does**

-Medius AI is a SaaS platform that enables seamless, privacy-compliant communication through a multi-agent system powered by Fetch.ai’s UAgents framework.
+Medius.ai is a SaaS platform that enables seamless, privacy-compliant communication through a multi-agent system powered by Fetch.ai’s UAgents framework.
 It includes a Patient, a Hospital, a Blood Bank, and a Coordinator agent to manage role-based access and synchronize data sharing across stakeholders.
-The platform also uses AI and a RAG chatbot to provide predictive insights and synthesized treatment recommendations.
+The platform uses AI and a RAG chatbot to provide predictive insights and synthesized treatment recommendations.

 **How we built it**